commercialhaskell/stack/doc/tutorial/executing_commands.md

 ## The `stack ghc` and `stack runghc` commands

-You'll sometimes want to just compile (or run) a single Haskell source file, instead of creating an entire Cabal package for it.
+You will sometimes want to just compile (or run) a single Haskell source file, instead of creating an entire Cabal package for it.
 You can use `stack exec ghc` or `stack exec runghc` for that.
 As simple helpers, we also provide the `stack ghc` and `stack runghc` commands, for these common cases.